cmndrsn/ggcommonality/README.md

 interpretability) and takes formula notation for input, calling on the `yhat` package (Nimon, Oswald, and Roberts.
 2023).

-This function builds bar plots in the style of those appearing in my lab’s work applying commonality analysis to the compositions of Bach and Chopin (Anderson and Schutz 2022).
+This function builds bar plots in the style of those appearing in the [MAPLE Lab’s](https://maplelab.net) work applying commonality analysis to the compositions of Bach and Chopin (Anderson and Schutz 2022).

 This package is very new, so its functionality is quite limited.